← Back to Distinction 9

 English Translation

-Fourthly and lastly it is asked whether the generation of the Son is terminated.
-And that it is so, it seems.
+Fourthly and lastly it is asked, whether the generation of the Son is terminated.
+And that it is so, seems [the case].

-2. Likewise, by reason it is shown thus: to be produced is terminated at the produced being, therefore to be generated [is terminated] at the generated being; but the Son of God is generated and born: therefore his production or generation is terminated.
+2. Likewise, by reason it is shown thus: to-be-produced is terminated at being-produced, therefore to-be-generated [is terminated] at being-generated; but the Son of God is generated and born: therefore his production or generation is terminated.

-4. Likewise, in2 a generation which is always in generating, something or someone is always being produced; but that which has been produced is not produced, according to that which has been produced: therefore it is necessary either that it be repeated, or that the generated [thing] succeed in such generation; but in the Son of God there is neither succession nor3 iteration: therefore neither continuous generation: therefore the generation of the Son of God is terminated.
+4. Likewise, in2 generation, which is always in [the act of] generating, something or someone is always being produced; but that which has been produced is not produced [further], according to that by which it has been produced: therefore it must be either that there is repetition, or that one generated thing succeeds [another] in such a generation; but in the Son of God there is neither succession nor3 repetition: therefore neither continuous generation: therefore the generation of the Son of God is terminated.

 On the contrary:

-2. Likewise, by reason this same [point] seems able to be shown.
-The eternal does not have itself otherwise now than before, but always wholly uniformly: therefore if the Father generates always from the beginning, he still generates; otherwise he would have himself otherwise now than before, and thus the eternal generation would be changed.
+2. Likewise, by reason this same thing seems able to be shown.
+The eternal does not have itself otherwise now than before, but always entirely uniformly: therefore if the Father from the beginning5 always generates, he still generates; otherwise he would have himself otherwise now than before, and so the eternal generation would be changed.

-3. Likewise, the simple5 and infinite lacks every term; but the generation of the Son is simple and infinite: therefore the generation of the Son lacks every term.
-That it is infinite is clear, since the Son is infinite, and again the generation itself is eternal, and the eternal is infinite in duration.
+3. Likewise, the simple6 and the infinite lack every term; but the generation of the Son is simple and infinite: therefore the generation of the Son lacks every term.
+That it is infinite, is plain, because the Son is infinite, and again the generation itself is eternal, and the eternal is infinite in duration.

-4. Likewise, more perfect is a power always conjoined to act, than one which is not always [so conjoined]: therefore more perfect is a fecundity always conjoined to the act of generation, especially since the fecundity of generating is not lost but perfected6: if therefore in God there is perfect fecundity, therefore he always generates; but he does not generate another except the Son: therefore the Son is always being generated.
+4. Likewise, more perfect is a power always conjoined to act than [one which is] not always [so]: therefore more perfect is the fecundity always conjoined to the act of generation, especially since the fecundity of generating is not lost, but rather perfected7: if therefore in God there is perfect fecundity, he therefore always generates; but he does not generate any other than the Son: therefore the Son is always being generated.

 Conclusion.
-The divine generation must be called terminated, insofar as this term excludes imperfection, but unterminated insofar as it excludes [limited] duration.
+The divine generation must be called terminated, insofar as this word excludes imperfection, but unterminated, insofar as it excludes [the limit of] duration.

 Scholion